 1. Cotter Campground, Casuarina Sands

-It’s kitted out with hot showers, flushing toilets, potable water, the works!
-Travellers will be in for a stress-free camping experience thanks to Cotter’s no-booking policy.
-All you have to do is rock up with a cash fee payable to either the park ranger or the honesty box.
-Then you’re free to make use of the fishing, swimming and canoeing opportunities.
-The Brindabella Mountains also happen to be a short and scenic drive away.
+If you’re after a weekend escape within easy reach of Canberra, grab a swag and head for Cotter Campground.
+Just 20 minutes from the city, you’ll find the serene banks of the Cotter River — home to some of the best camping near Canberra.
+It’s kitted out with hot showers, flushing toilets and potable water — the works.
+Travellers can enjoy a stress-free camping experience thanks to Cotter’s no-booking policy.
+Simply rock up and pay the camping fee (cash) to the ranger or via the honesty box.
+Then you’re free to make the most of the fishing, swimming and canoeing on offer.
+The Brindabella Ranges are also just a short, scenic drive away.

 2. Namadgi National Park